 (2) A field information report number assigned by the manufacturer which shall be used in all related correspondence.

 (3) A description of each class or category of California-certified vehicles or engines affected including make, model, model year, engine family or test group and such other information as may be required to identify the vehicles or engines affected.
-The description shall include those engine families or test groups related to the affected engine family or test group through common certification test data allowed under Title 40, Code of Federal Regulations, Section 86.085-24(f), as amended December 10, 1984 or Title 40 Code of Federal Regulations, Section 86.1839-01, as adopted May 4, 1999 ("carry-over" and "carry-across" engine families).
+The description shall include those engine families or test groups related to the affected engine family or test group through common certification test data allowed under Title 40 Code of Federal Regulations, Section 86.1839-01, as amended January 17, 2006 ("carry-over" and "carry-across" engine families).

 (4) A description of the emission-related component that failed or was replaced or repaired under warranty, the failure and the probable cause of the failure.